TCS Board to consider buyback proposal on Jan 12 | Business

 India's largest IT firm Tata Consultancy Services (TCS) on Friday said its Board will consider a buyback proposal on January 12.

 No other details of the buyback proposal were disclosed.
-The Board is scheduled to meet on January 12 to approve and take on record the financial results of the company for the third quarter and nine months ending December 31, 2021.
+The Board of the Mumbai-based company is scheduled to meet on January 12 to approve and take on record the financial results of the company for the third quarter and nine months ending December 31, 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)